Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### Which AWS service provides a customized view of the health of specific AWS services that power a customer’s workloads running on AWS?
+### Which AWS service provides a customized view of the health of specific AWS services that power a customer's workloads running on AWS?

 - [ ] AWS Service Health Dashboard.
 - [ ] AWS X-Ray.